 6. Sick clothing

-..and here’s another handy tip for you which you can use while you are dealing with your sickness – keep used tissues in one place by putting an empty tissue box beside the one that you’re using and keep it there with a couple of rubber bands – this keeps the tissue dispenser in close proximity to the tissue disposal!
+Here’s another handy tip for you which you can use while you’re dealing with your sickness; keep used tissues in one place by putting an empty tissue box beside the one that you’re using and keep it there with a couple of rubber bands.
+This keeps the tissue dispenser in close proximity to the tissue disposal!

 Here’s to a speedy recovery!